This site uses cookies

 • Chief Executive (who will also be the Monitoring Officer)

-• In accordance with schedule 2, paragraph 7(2) of the Police Reform and Social Responsibility Act 2011, this Scheme, Contract Standing Orders and Financial Regulations set out the primary basis upon which the Commissioner consents to the Chief Constable entering into contracts and other agreements (whether legally binding or not) and acquiring and disposing of property (apart from land).
+• In accordance with schedule 2, paragraph 7(2) of the Police Reform and Social Responsibility Act 2011, this Scheme, Contract Standing Orders and Financial Regulations set out the primary basis upon which on rare occasions where required, the Commissioner consents to the Chief Constable entering into contracts and other agreements (whether legally binding or not) and acquiring and disposing of property (apart from land).

-• Giving delegation to officers under this Scheme does not prevent an officer from referring the matter to the Commissioner for a decision if the officer thinks this is appropriate (for example, being of a sensitive nature or any matter which may have a significant financial implication).
+• Giving delegation to officers under this Scheme does not prevent an officer or Chief Financial Officer from referring the matter to the Commissioner for a decision if the officer thinks this is appropriate (for example, being of a sensitive nature or any matter which may have a significant financial implication).

-• All decisions officers make under powers given to them by the Commissioner must be recorded and be available for The Commissioner may want to be involved in any projects/areas of work which may have a significant impact on the people of the Hampshire policing area.
-The Commissioner may want to be involved in the scope tendering process and evaluation of any business case.
+• All decisions officers make under powers given to them by the Commissioner must be recorded and be available for inspection.
+The Commissioner must be involved in any projects/areas of work which may have an impact on the people of the Hampshire policing area.
+The Commissioner must be notified in the scope, tendering process and evaluation of any business case.
+The Commissioner requires sign off on all contracts over £500k

 • The officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of this

-• The person appointed as the Chief Executive (who will also be the Monitoring Officer) and the Commissioner’s CFO (section 127 officer) have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them to carry these
+• The person appointed as the Chief Executive (who will also be the Monitoring Officer) and the Commissioner’s Chief Financial Officer CFO have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them to carry these out.

-• The Scheme provides the officer with the legal power to carry out duties of the In carrying out these duties the officer must comply with all policies and strategies approved by the Commissioner, statutory and regulatory requirements and relevant professional guidance including:
+• The Scheme provides the OPCC and Constabulary officers with the legal power to carry out duties on behalf of the Commissioner.
+In carrying out these duties the officer must comply with all policies and strategies approved by the Commissioner, statutory and regulatory requirements and relevant professional guidance including:

 • Financial Regulations